Outdoor Research Skyward Jacket

 One chest pocket includes a pouch in which a phone could be stored securely.
 It’s a nice feature to have, but I haven’t found myself using it a lot as the zipper closure prevents items from falling out of any of the outer pockets, and having my phone slide around in my pocket every now and then isn’t something that bothers me.

 Skyward Jacket electronics pouch (shown with hair elastic for scale)

-Zippers: As I mentioned, each of the 4 outer pockets zip closed.
+Zippers: As I mentioned, each of the four outer pockets zip closed.
 The Aquaguard zippers prevent moisture from seeping in.
-I really appreciate the ‘garages’ that overhang the top closure of each of the chest pockets.
-Usually I find these sorts of features difficult to use- it can be such a small space to wedge the zipper into that I don’t bother with it when I’m out on the trail.
+I really appreciate the "garages" that overhang the top closure of each of the chest pockets.
+Usually I find these sorts of features difficult to use.
+It can be such a small space to wedge the zipper into that I don’t bother with it when I’m out on the trail.
 However, zipper garages on the Skyward provide a larger space making it consistently easy to secure the zipper closure.